 Are you planning to get a Scottish Fold?
 If you’re making one your next pet, or are considering it, we’ve put together this shopping list so you can make sure you have everything you need ready to collect them and bring them home.

 Travel safety is an important consideration for your cat, both for the day you collect your kitten and beyond.
-We absolutely love the Catit Cabrio carrier for all breeds of cat as it has some really practical features.
-The main thing we love is the top opening with double door closure.
+Choose your carrier carefully and look at their really practical features.
+The main thing we love about cat carriers is a top opening with double door closure.
 It allows you to easily get your kitten in and out.
 Nervous new kittens might be reluctant to get in a carrier or get out so the top opening is ideal.
-It is also certified safe for various forms of travel including land, sea and air so all travel forms are covered.
-The Cabrio carrier also has a pull out drawer with two bowls.
-We wouldn’t suggest keeping this full on short journeys, but if you’re travelling a long way you could give your kitten a drop of water and a little dry food if needed.
+Also a lot of our carriers are certified safe for various forms of travel including land, sea and air so all travel forms are covered.

 You will want your kitten to be as comfortable as possible on the journey home.
 Little kittens may be nervous to travel and will be unsure of their surroundings.
 A blanket will offer warmth and a feeling of security.
 We have scent blankets that can be left with Mum for a couple of weeks before you pick your kitten up.
 They can bring the scent home with them and have the comforting feeling of home with them.
 A large cat blanket is a good idea to put with them in their carrier though and can be added to their bed for snuggles at catnap time and bedtime.